On the Number of Degenerate Simplex Pivots: Abstract

-In this paper, we prove that it is always possible to limit the number of consecutive degenerate pivots that the simplex algorithm performs to $n-m-1$, where $n$ is the number of variables and $m$ is the number of equality constraints of a given LP in standard equality form.
+one can employ any improving feasible direction at an extreme point to limit the number of consecutive degenerate pivots that the simplex algorithm performs to $n-m-1$, where $n$ is the number of variables and $m$ is the number of equality constraints of a given LP in standard equality form.

 \keywords{Simplex Algorithm \and Linear Programming \and Degeneracy.}